|News and Comments:

 and available labor during lambing.
 Therein lies the problem for

 me.
-I don't have enough time or good enough facilities to handle
+I don't have enough time to handle

 more than 60-70 such ewes.
 My records show a correlation between